MCE Contra Costa

 This webpage is intended as an information hub for interested citizens, businesses and other City organizations, providing updates on the City’s interest in joining a CCA program, and to notify citizens of the many opportunities to participate in the process.
 We welcome your participation and input!

 By the end of 2014, CCAs were serving nearly five percent of Americans in over 1,300 municipalities in 7 States, including California.
 CCAs offer local governments the opportunity to aggregate regional energy demand, set local energy goals, develop energy efficiency and demand reduction programs, and negotiate directly with energy suppliers and developers rather than the traditional utility business model that relies more heavily on fossil fuels.
-For more information about CCA in California and how it works, see our Frequently Asked Questions.

 You will find links to both the MCE and PG&E websites that provide information about going Solar.
 MCE has created a solar website to assist customers with questions and to provide information relating to their solar program and how it compares to the program PG&E offers.
 PG&E also offers a similar website that provides information about the benefits of Solar.